-- Provide operational authority to WMFPD for use of the emergency water supplies.
+- Provide operational authority to WMFPD for use of the emergency water supplies and potential staging areas.
 This can be in the form of an agreement authorized by the owner or homeowner association board of directors. - Develop a community evacuation map for distribution to all residents. - Install evacuation route signs at critical exits from neighborhoods.
 (See sign example below.)